 Autscape is an autistic space, where being autistic is ordinary, not special.
-Stimming (repetitive movements), echolalia, distractibility, different ways of communicating, avoidance of eye contact, obsessiveness, and other autistic traits are expected and accepted as part of an autistic conference.
+Stimming (repetitive movements), echolalia, distractibility, direct communication, avoidance of eye contact, strong interests, and other autistic traits are expected and accepted as part of an autistic conference.
 Appearing (or, indeed, being) completely neurotypical is also perfectly acceptable.

-Accommodation for many autistic needs is built in to the way Autscape is designed, but a down side of this is that others are probably not going to go to extraordinary lengths to accommodate your needs.
+Accommodation for many autistic needs is built in to the way Autscape is designed, but a downside of this is that others are probably not going to go to extraordinary lengths to accommodate your needs.
 This is one of the great things about Autscape, but can also be one of the more difficult aspects if you're accustomed to others making adjustments for you.